PhantomInsights/mexican-government-report/README.md

     df["lemma_lower"].str.len() > 1)]["lemma_lower"].value_counts()[:20]
 ```

-We will use a `seaborn` barplot, which allow us to apply a gradient to the color values without any effort.
+We will use a `seaborn` barplot, which allows us to apply a gradient to the color values without any effort.

 ```python
 sns.barplot(x=words.values, y=words.index, palette="Blues_d", linewidth=0)